-- Pump bilges dry and remove all loose dirt.
-Be sure all limber holes are open.
+- Pump the bilges dry and remove all loose dirt.
+Be sure that all fimber holes are open.
 If there is oil in the bilge and the source is not known, look for leaks in engine oil lines or engine gaskets.
-Oil stains are best removed by use of a bilge cleaner available from your dealer or a marina.
-Do not use flammable solvents. - Inspect the entire fuel system (including fill lines and vents) for any evidence of leakage.
+Oil stains can be removed by using a bilge cleaner available from your dealer or a marina.
+Do not use flammable solvents. - Check all wiring to be sure it is properly supported, that its insulation is intact, and that there are no loose or corroded terminals.
+If there are corroded terminals, they should be replaced or thoroughly cleaned with sandpaper.
+Tighten all terminals securely and spray them with WD-40 or similar preservative. - Inspect the entire fuel system (including fill lines and vents) for any evidence of leakage.
 Any stains around joints could indicate a leak.
 Try a wrench on all fittings to be sure they are not loosening, but do not overtighten them.
-Clean fuel filters and vent screens. - Inspect the entire bottom for evidence of seepage, damage or deterioration, paying particular attention to hull fittings, hoses and clamps.
-Straighten kinked hoses and replace any that do not seem pliable.
+Clean fuel filters and vent screens. - 4.
+Inspect the entire bottom for evidence of seepage, damage or deterioration, paying particular attention to hull fittings, hoses and clamps.
+Straighten kinked hoses and replace any that do not feel pliable.
 Tighten loose hose clamps and replace those that are corroded.
-Tighten any loose nuts, bolts or screws. - 4.
-Refer to your engine operating manual for details of maintenance.
+Tighten any loose nuts, bolts or screws. - 5.
+Refer to your engine operating manual for engine maintenance details.
 Wipe off the engine to remove accumulated dust and grease.
 If a solvent is used, make sure it is nonflammable.
 Go over the entire engine and tighten nuts, bolts, and screws, including the mounts.
-Inspect the wiring on the engine and clean and tighten terminals.
-Inspect belts and tighten if needed.
+Inspect the wiring on the engine and clean and tighten the terminals.
+Inspect the belts and tighten them if needed.
 Replace any belt that is cracked or frayed.

-Clean and lubricate battery terminals; fill battery cells with distilled water as needed.
+Clean and lubricate the battery terminals; fill the battery cells with distilled water as needed.